How do reschedule an interview gracefully?

 Summary: How to reschedule an interview

-As you can see, rescheduling an interview can be done gracefully and it doesn’t take a lot of effort.
+As you can see, rescheduling or canceling an interview can be done gracefully and it doesn’t take a lot of effort.
 Ideally, you are able to reschedule your interview in advance and can avoid last minute rescheduling.
 Most employers are understanding that interviews may be rescheduled.

 The best reasons to reschedule an interview are if you are sick or have a work or schedule conflict.
 Last minute reasons to reschedule include family emergencies, car problems, child care, or anything preventing you from showing up.

 Do your best to reschedule over the phone.
 You can try to reschedule an interview over email, but it can be difficult, especially at the last minute.